meri-imperiumi/handbook/docs/systems/weather.md

 # Weather

 The primary source of weather information for _Lille Ø_ is the [Windy weather service](https://www.windy.com).
 This provides access to all common weather models worldwide.
-In most situations the **ECMWF** model is the preferred weather model.
+In most situations **ECMWF** is the preferred weather model.
 It is however a good idea to compare the forecasts between the different models, especially when heavier weather is expected.

 Choose the [[sails|sail plan]] based on the weather forecast.